thradams/cake/manual.md

 Output is compatible with visual studio IDE.
 We can click on the error message and IDE selects the line.

 ### -analyze
-Runs flow analysis and ownership checks
+This option enables an static analysis of program flow.
+This is required for some ownership checks

 ## Output